rocktronica/OneFileCMS/readme.markdown

 - If you need to upload a lots of files, an FTP program may be a bit more flexible & practicle.

-- Directories with hundreds of files can take a several seconds to display.
+- Directories with hundreds of files can take several seconds to display.
 For instance, on my system- a 2.5gz desktop running XP, it takes 2 to 4 seconds to display a directory with 200 files.

 - OneFileCMS would not be the best option for a site that requires different levels of privileges, unless all of the users are trusted to stay within their designated areas of responsibility.
 Since OneFileCMS allows file uploads and editing files directly on the web server, there is simply no way to secure against any particular action.